-GPs should use the TALK line (number below) to discuss and refer patients who have a medical illness or diagnosis and who require early review, but not necessarily inpatient admission.
-They may be seen at our Medical Assessment Centre (MAC), which provides a consultant-led outpatient service for this group of patients.
+GPs should use the Consultant Connect phone line to discuss and refer patients who have a medical illness or diagnosis and who require early review, but not necessarily inpatient admission.
+They may be seen at our Ambulatory Care Unit (ACU), which provides a consultant-led outpatient service for this group of patients.
 The aim is to reduce unnecessary hospital admissions while providing excellent and timely patient care.

 Booking a patient at King's

-We do not take routine referrals, however, GPs can call the King's TALK service phoneline on 020 3299 6613 and select option 2 to discuss rapid outpatient review, and for clinical advice or admission avoidance for acutely unwell patients.
+We do not take routine referrals, however, GPs can call the Consultant Connect phone line to discuss rapid outpatient review, and for clinical advice or admission avoidance for acutely unwell patients.
 See the Acute Medicine GP referral pathway for more information.

-GPs: Call 020 3299 6613 and choose option 2 to speak to discuss rapid outpatient review, and for clinical advice or admission avoidance for acutely unwell patients.
+GPs: Call the Consultant Connect phone line to discuss rapid outpatient review, and for clinical advice or admission avoidance for acutely unwell patients.
 See the Acute Medicine GP referral pathway for more information.

-For referrals to MAC from King's: call 37221 to discuss with the MAC consultant.
+For referrals to the ACU from King's: call 37221 to discuss with the ACU consultant.